nanonanomachine/nomad-batch/README.md

 # nomad-batch

-Experimentation run multiple Docker container with different parameters on Nomad
+An experimentation to run multiple Docker container with different parameters on Nomad

 ## Why Nomad?